Kong/developer.konghq.com/app/_tutorials/rate-limiting-tiers.md

 content_type: tutorial

+tldr:
+  q: How do you rate limit tiers of users?
-description: You can rate limit tiers of users by creating different consumer groups, assigning consumers to those groups, and then configure the Rate Limiting Advanced plugin to limit the requests.
+  a: You can rate limit tiers of users by creating different consumer groups, assigning consumers to those groups, and then configure the Rate Limiting Advanced plugin to limit the requests.

 faqs:
   - q: Why can't I use the regular Rate Limiting plugin to rate limit tiers of consumers?